EchoVLA: Robotic Vision-Language-Action Model with Synergistic Declarative Memory for Mobile Manipulation: Introduction

 Recent advances in Vision–Language–Action (VLA) models \cite{shridhar2022cliport,reed2022generalist,brohan2022rt,jiang2022vima,zhao2023learning,huang2023voxposer,team2024octo,bjorck2025gr00t,ding2025humanoid} have shown strong potential for general-purpose robot learning, enabling embodied agents to interpret multimodal inputs and perform diverse manipulation tasks.
 Models such as RT-2 \cite{zitkovich2023rt}, OpenVLA \cite{kim2024openvla}, and ManipLLM \cite{li2024manipllm} demonstrate that large-scale vision–language pretraining can be extended to robot control, achieving impressive zero-shot generalization across unseen objects and scenes.
 However, most existing VLAs are restricted to short-horizon, table-top manipulation, and rely on Markovian control, where each decision depends solely on the current observation.
 This limitation prevents consistent reasoning over extended task sequences and hinders long-term spatial understanding.

-To overcome this limitation, we draw inspiration from the declarative memory system in the human brain, which comprises complementary subsystems for spatial and experiential encoding.
+To overcome this limitation, we draw inspiration from the declarative memory system in the human brain, which comprises complementary subsystems for spatial and experiential memory encoding, respectively.
 The parahippocampal cortex (PHC) and related retrosplenial regions represent the spatial and semantic structure of scenes, providing contextual information about environmental layouts and object relations \cite{epstein1998cortical,epstein2008parahippocampal,aminoff2013role}.
 These regions project to the hippocampus, which integrates contextual inputs into temporally organized episodic traces that capture individual experiences and task outcomes \cite{ranganath2012two,eichenbaum2017integration}.
 Such a dual-system interaction allows humans to remember where things are and how tasks were accomplished—offering a useful analogy for memory-guided embodied reasoning.

-Building on this insight, we propose EchoVLA, a memory-aware Vision–Language–Action model for long-horizon mobile manipulation.
-EchoVLA introduces two complementary memory modules: a \textbf{scene memory} parallels the PHC by maintaining a collection of spatial–semantic maps across different scenes, and an \textbf{episodic memory} mirrors hippocampal processing by storing task-level experiences with multimodal contextual features.
-As shown in Figure \ref{fig:compare_framework}, this design contrasts with prior decoder- and diffusion-based approaches by explicitly integrating memory-guided attention into the control pipeline.
-During both training and inference, the two memories are independently stored, updated, and retrieved based on current observations, task history, and language instructions.
-Their retrieved representations are then fused through coarse- and fine-grained attention to guide the mobile–arm diffusion policies.
-Through this neuro-inspired declarative memory design, EchoVLA maintains both spatial continuity and temporal reasoning, enabling non-Markov decision-making and generalization across long-horizon mobile manipulation tasks.
+Building on this insight, we propose \textbf{EchoVLA}, a memory-aware Vision--Language--Action model for mobile manipulation.
+EchoVLA introduces two complementary memories: a \textbf{scene memory} parallels the PHC by maintaining a persistent spatial representation as a voxel map, and an \textbf{episodic memory} mirrors hippocampal processing by storing time-indexed multimodal tokens to track task progress.
+As shown in Figure~\ref{fig:compare_framework}, prior work such as BSC-Nav~\cite{ruan2025reactive} organizes memory as landmark descriptors and a cognitive map for LLM-based reasoning and planning, while MemoryVLA~\cite{shi2025memoryvla} builds perceptual and cognitive memories to condition diffusion control.
+In contrast, EchoVLA retrieves from scene memory and episodic memory with separate coarse- and fine-grained cross attention, and fuses them to guide per-part diffusion policies (arm/base).
+This neuro-inspired dual-memory with attention-guided formulation helps maintain coherent spatial context and consistent task execution over long horizons.